lRomul/argus-freesound/README.md

 MixUp augmentation was very useful in competition.
 This method creates a training example based on the weighted average of the two samples.
 In addition to the default MixUp method has been applied [SigmoidConcatMixer](src/mixers.py). it works like a smooth gradient transition from one clip to another over time.

-Some augmented spectrograms, looks crazy :)
+Some augmented spectrograms, it's looks crazy :)
 ![augmentations](readme_images/augmentations.png)

 ### Model